technofocus-pte/cpltextndregionaldepth/Lab 1B/Lab 1B.md

     preguntas y respuestas.
 Para corregir este error, introduzca el siguiente prompt:

-    **Add a Q&A slide at the very end of the presentation with an appropriate image**.
+    ++Add a Q&A slide at the very end of the presentation with an appropriate image.++

     ![](./media/image29.png)